 17 We meet every season, four times a year, as an in the Indigenous world, four times per year.
 We meet 18 in our headquarters, we have a cultural room that's vented 19 so we can do smudges.
 We meet.
 We have a talking circle.
 20 21 We have a small feast, and then myself and my executive officers and several from the committee go out to Whitecap 22 First Nation for a sweat.
-We do that, like I say, four 23 24 times a year.
+We do that, like I say, four 23 times a year.
+24 effective for us.
+Very frank when we have our meetings, you know, they hear what's going on in the community.
+We have some really good frank conversations, some very, very good advice from that Chief's Advisory Committee.